puredrinkology/website/content/recipes/irish_cream/index.md

 ---
-title: "The Irish Cream Liqueur"
+title: "The Irish Cream Homemade"
-fullname: "The Irish Cream Liqueur"
+fullname: "The Irish Cream Homemade"
 shortname: "Irish Cream"
 author: "Pure Drinkology"
 description: "This drink, a creamy concoction, is not a traditional cocktail but rather a modern, indulgent creation.
 It draws inspiration from the creamy liqueurs of the early 20th century, but its specific combination of flavors and ingredients is likely a recent invention. "